berkcansavur/microservices-kafka-nestjs/README.md

-# microservices-kafka-nestjs
-Microservices Banking Project
+# Microservices Banking Project

-This project is an example of a microservices architecture for a banking application.
-It incorporates technologies such as NestJS, Kafka, MongoDB, and Node.js.
-Below, you will find information about the overall structure of the project and details about each microservice.
+This project is an example of a microservices architecture for a banking application, utilizing NestJS, Kafka, MongoDB, and Node.js.

-Technologies
+## Technologies

-NestJS: A modern, modular Node.js web framework is used.
+- NestJS: A modern, modular Node.js web framework.
-Kafka: Used for event-driven microservices communication.
+- Kafka: Event-driven microservices communication.
-MongoDB: Used as the database.
+- MongoDB: Database storage.
-Node.js: Used for fast and efficient execution.
+- Node.js: Fast and efficient execution.

-General Information
+## General Information

-The project adopts a microservices architecture.
-Each microservice focuses on its own area of responsibility and communicates with others through Kafka.
-Brief descriptions of each microservice are provided below:
+The project follows a microservices architecture, with each microservice focused on specific responsibilities and communication handled through Kafka.
+Below are brief descriptions of each microservice:

-accounts: Handles operations related to account creation and management.
+- **accounts**: Manages account creation and management operations.
-api-gateway: Receives HTTP requests and directs them to the relevant microservices.
+- **api-gateway**: Receives HTTP requests and directs them to relevant microservices.
-banks: Manages bank and customer-related operations.
+- **banks**: Handles bank and customer-related operations.
-transfers: Manages transfer creation and management operations.
+- **transfers**: Manages transfer creation and approval operations.

-Banking Application Features
+## Banking Application Features

-Basic operations like creating, deleting, and updating accounts can be performed.
+- Perform basic operations like creating, deleting, and updating accounts.
-Bank and customer information can be managed.
+- Manage bank and customer information.
-Transfer creation and approval operations can be performed.
+- Execute transfer creation and approval operations.
-Adopts an event-driven architecture through Kafka.
+- Adopt an event-driven architecture through Kafka.

-How to Run
+## How to Run

-Please refer to the README.md file in each microservice's directory for detailed instructions on running the application.
-Note that Kafka server and Java must be installed and configured in the environment for the application to work correctly.
+Refer to the README.md file in each microservice's directory for detailed instructions on running the application.
+Ensure that Kafka server and Java are installed and correctly configured in the environment for the application to work.

+## Getting Started

+To get started with the project, follow these steps:

+1. Clone the repository.
+2. Navigate to each microservice's directory and follow the instructions in their respective README.md files.
+3. Install and configure Kafka server and Java in your environment.

+Feel free to reach out for any issues or questions.

+Happy coding!